DeFiCh/defichain.com/content/_learn/en-US/liquidity-mining-how-to.md

 ---
-title: Liquidity mining with DeFi app.
+title: Liquidity mining with DeFi app
-description: Step-by-step on how to liquidity mine with DeFi app.
+description: Step-by-step on how to liquidity mine with DeFi app
 ---

 ## What is liquidity mining?